 Direct holding ratio by foreigners

-The Foreign investors’ holding ratio is the ratio between the total number of stocks held by the foreigners and a total number of outstanding shares by the company.
+The foreign investors’ holding ratio is ratio in between the total number of stocks held by the foreigners

 Upper limit on foreign investment

-The upper limit on foreign investment is the maximum investment level allowed by the government to the foreign person company.
+Upper limit on foreign investment is the maximum investment level allowed by the government to the